 - Put aside 2 tomatoes and ⅓ of the beans

-- Pile all remaining ingredients into a food processor, along with 2 tbsp liquid from the bean can and some black pepper - try 8 grinds
+- Pile all remaining ingredients into a food processor, along with 2 tablespoon liquid from the bean can and some black pepper - try 8 grinds

 - Blend until relatively smooth.
 Taste - add more pepper if desired